 What are Dota 2 Ranks?

-Every rank in Dota 2, excluding Immortal, is subdivided into 5 brackets to give the player a better sense of progression while climbing ranks.
-Once you touch the Immortal rank, you are placed on a leaderboard where the focus shifts from rank progression to improving your position on the leaderboard.
+Each of the ranks in Dota 2, apart from Immortal, is further broken down into five divisions, so that the players enjoy a wider progressive range in their climb.
+Once you reach the Immortal rank, you are placed on a leaderboard where the focus shifts from normal rank progression to improving your position on the leaderboard.

-- 🔼 Eligibility: To counter the smurfing problem, where high-rank players make new accounts to play in lower ranks, Dota 2 implemented a policy where you have to play 100 hours of Dota 2 unranked games before you become eligible for rank.
+- Eligibility: In an effort to deal with the smurfing issue, where high-ranked players open new accounts in order to compete at a lower level, Dota 2 adopted a policy that requires the player to complete 100 hours of unranked Dota 2 before getting a rank.
 This system makes sense as Dota 2 is a pretty complex game, and playing 100 hours before jumping into rank will help you understand the gameplay mechanics.

-- 🔼 Calibration Matches: You can jump into ranked matches after playing your first 100 hours.
-But first, you’ll need to play 20 matches, and the system will assess your skill level and place you in a rank that is best suited for you.
-In these calibration games, your performance and the match’s outcome greatly determine the rank you get placed in.
+- Calibration Matches: You can jump into ranked matches after playing your first 100 hours.
+But first, you’ll need to play ranked games until your Rank Confidence reaches the calibration threshold, so it is no longer a fixed 20-match process.
+In these games, your results help determine the rank you get placed in.

-- 🔼 Behavior Score: While not directly related to the ranking system, behavior score is an important metric to keep track of as it determines what type of lobbies you get matched with.
-If your Behavior Score is low, you get placed in lobbies with toxic players.
+- Behavior Score: Although it does not directly affect the ranking criteria, behavior score is still relevant to watch because it will determine the kind of lobbies you will be paired with.
+If it is too low, you will be put in lobbies with inconsistent or problematic players.

 Dota 2 Ranks